stevencox/midori/README.md

-# midori
+# Midori
 A network simulation compiler for [Containernet](https://containernet.github.io/)

 After tinkering with a [compiler](https://github.com/stevencox/nyko/edit/main/README.md) for [Faucet](https://docs.faucet.nz/en/latest/intro.html), I found [Mininet](http://mininet.org/), a virtual network layer that simplifies network simulations.
 Mininet does awesome things but I've been using containers for years and the virtual machine oriented development environment was cumbersome for me.

 Then I found Containernet, a Docker friendly fork of Mininet.
-Containernet networks are [built in Python](https://containernet.github.io/#get-started), which works fine but it made me wonder if a more idiomatic form would be possible.
+Containernet networks are [built in Python](https://containernet.github.io/#get-started), which works great.
+But it did make me wonder if I could develop a form more idiomatic to folks in a networking domain.
 This Midori program builds the same network:

 ```
 controller c0